mmdelaney/DATA-310/Prj2.md

 #### How did your random forest model fare when compared to the penalized logistic regression?

+See the graph comparing the AUCs of the penalized logistic regression model to those of the random forest model:

 ![image](https://user-images.githubusercontent.com/78870884/117164193-636f4880-ad92-11eb-844b-0b114cfd6cd0.png)

 #### Provide your ROC plots and interpret them.